symoon11/Conditional-Similarity-Network-MNIST/README.md

 3. Training

 I used AdamOptimizer as the optimizer of the network.
 The learning rate was 1e-3.
 I set the batch size 100.
 For each minibatch, I picked 100 triplets randomly from training dataset.
+In case of color, i choose a positive sample whose rgb is closer to that of an anchor, and a negative smaple whose rgb is far from that of an anchor.
+In case of digit, i choose a positive sample whose digit is the same as that of an anchor, and a negative smaple whose digit is diffrent from that of an anchor.
+I used hinge loss as loss function.

+4. Test

+I tested